bcole808/wp-social-metrics-tracker/src/readme.txt

 If you do not see any statistics on the Social Metrics dashboard, make sure that you have some posts published and that wp-cron.php is working correctly.
 This plugin relies on the WordPress Cron system to fetch data updates.
 This plugin will not work on local or development servers where URLs are not publicly accessible.

+= Un-installation =

+When you un-install this plugin through the WordPress dashboard, it will remove all traces of any social data collected by the plugin.
+If you wish to keep the data, manually delete the plugin files instead of using the WordPress dashboard; this will bypass the uninstall.php script which deletes the data.

 == Frequently Asked Questions ==

 = Where is social network data gathered from? =

-Share counts and interactions are downloaded from the http://www.sharedcount.com/ API
+The information is retrieved directly from the public APIs that each social network provides.
+This plugin will make requests to these APIs periodically in order to display the latest possible data.

 = What social networks are measured? =

-Data is collected from the following social networks: Facebook, Twitter, Reddit, LinkedIn, Digg, Delicious, StumbleUpon, Pinterest, and Google+
+Data is collected from the following social networks: Facebook, Twitter, LinkedIn, StumbleUpon, Pinterest, and Google+

 = What information is sent from my blog to other services? =